The Lynton & Barnstaple Railway

 America following closure and hasn’t been heard from since.

-replica of one of the L&B’s iconic purpose built locomotives
+replica of the L&B’s iconic purpose built locomotives

-designed by Manning Wardle & Co. which will work trains on the Welsh
+designed by Manning Wardle & Co., which is pulling trains on the sister Ffestiniog and Welsh Highland Railways.

 Since the day the Lynton & Barnstaple was closed there has been